-Why did I fail Knowledge-Based Authentication (KBA)
+Why did I fail Knowledge-Based Authentication (KBA)?

-Created by Katherine Terrell, Modified on Fri, 31 Oct at 5:02 PM by Katherine Terrell
+Created by Katherine Terrell, Modified on Mon, 29 Dec, 2025 at 12:43 PM by Mandy Wallace

-You may have encountered an error when opening a 529 educations savings account if the authentication process failed.
+You may have encountered an error when opening a 529 education savings account if the authentication process failed.
 This typically happens when the answers provided during Knowledge-Based Authentication (KBA) don’t match the expected verification details.

 Don't worry, you can try again right away.
 Just make sure to carefully review and answer the KBA questions accurately.